something999/OCLC-Broken-Link-Checker/README.md

 **These files are located under the Releases tab on GitHub.**

+Note that if you choose to download the executable file and run it, Windows may display a warning about running files from unknown publishers.
+This is expected behavior.
+If you trust the source, click **More info -> Run anyway** to continue (if not, use the source code package).

 Currently, **official support is only provided for Windows 64-bit operating systems**.<br>
 Windows 32-bit, Mac and Linux users may attempt to run the program using emulators (e.g, [Wine](https://www.winehq.org/)) or virtual machines (e.g, [Virtual Box](https://www.virtualbox.org)), but full functionality is not guaranteed.